 I’ve always had to do with music since I was a kid.
 I played the piano from five to ten years old, the drums from twelve years old.
-But what always fascinated me were DJs, silhouettes of humans that use record players as their instruments.

 After my second ever clubbing holiday, I decided to try DJ’ing for myself – and what I found in it is a joy I don’t want to miss any more.

 Music is the only thing in the world that is flawless.
 It’s able to stimulate feelings, to tell stories in its own language.
 A language that enables communication without words, without false interpretations.
 It is understood by everybody, free of origin, education, religion and race.

 It shows that we can live together – side by side – in peaceful unity – as we are all equal.

 To enable the most immersive musical experience, quality is the key factor.
 My philosophy of doing everything to the max extends like this:

 Own Tracks: 2304 kBit/s lossless AIFF, 24Bit/48kHz (gear limitation)

 House, Tech House, Techno: 1411-2304 kBit/s lossless AIFF, 16-24Bit/44.1-48kHz (CD quality – gear limit)

 While experiencing the freedom that Techno gave to me during new year’s I went out for more clubbing to make new experiences.
 I went for the most iconic clubs in Munich: Harry Klein, Rote Sonne and Blitz.

 While my taste swung away from the commercialized Tech House my preferred labels were putting out, I got into more dark and moody stuff and found a lot of Techno that I never had heard of before aside from the spotlight artists that I really enjoyed.